2016-17 DAVID A. WINSTON HEALTH POLICY SCHOLARSHIP PROGRAM

 The DAVID A. WINSTON HEALTH POLICY SCHOLARSHIP PROGRAM recognizes student excellence and achievement based upon the student’s record, recommendations from faculty and colleagues, and evidence of their interest in and commitment to health policy.
 Ten $10,000 scholarships will be offered to students who demonstrate their potential to succeed in health policy at the state or federal level upon graduation from their master’s health administration and/or health policy degree program.
 In the fall following selection, students will be hosted at a 1-day health policy symposium in Washington, DC.

-The DAVID A. WINSTON HEALTH POLICY SCHOLARSHIP PROGRAM is open to current first year graduate students in their second full-time equivalent semester or third full-time equivalent quarter studying at any AUPHA member graduate program or affiliated health policy program.
-Applicants must be scheduled to complete the didactic portion of their degree not later than December, 2015.
+The DAVID A. WINSTON HEALTH POLICY SCHOLARSHIP PROGRAM is open to current first year graduate students in their second full-time equivalent semester or third full-time equivalent quarter studying at any AUPHA-member graduate program or affiliated health policy program.
+Applicants must be scheduled to complete the didactic portion of their degree no later than December, 2017.

 U.S. citizenship is required.